ChuloWay/Articles/GitIntro.md

 * Next i open my terminal , for this i will be making use of Git bash,

- * we navigate to a folder on our local machine and, while connected to the internet, enter the git clone command.
+ * you navigate to a folder on our local machine and, while connected to the internet, enter the git clone command.

 ![Repo-Clone](photos/clone.png)